-- Perfect Pass Rate – 100 percent of our teacher candidates passed the Massachusetts Tests for Educator Licensure in 2012.
+- Perfect Pass Rate – 100 percent of our teacher candidates passed the Massachusetts Tests for Educator Licensure from 2012-2014.

 - Top-Notch Faculty – Thirteen tenure-track faculty and four clinical faculty members teach and conduct research on teaching, learning and leadership.
 Our faculty is well published and has developed national reputations in their respective fields.

 - Grant-funded Professional Development – We engage in professional development work with teachers through grant-funded initiatives, as well as collaborate in mentoring pre-service teachers and aspiring principals.